Domenik Hixon

-Domenik Hixon (born October 8, 1984) is a former American football wide receiver and return specialist in the National Football League (NFL).
-He was drafted by the Denver Broncos in the fourth round of the 2006 NFL Draft.
-He played college football at Akron.
+Domenik Hixon (born October 8, 1984) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He was selected by the Denver Broncos in the fourth round of the 2006 NFL draft.
+He played college football for the Akron Zips.
 He was also a member of New York Giants, with whom he became a two-time Super Bowl winner against the New England Patriots twice, as well as, a member of the Carolina Panthers and the Chicago Bears.

-Early years
+Early life

 Hixon was born to an African American father and a German mother.
 He attended Whitehall-Yearling High School in Whitehall, Ohio and was a letterman in football, basketball, track, and baseball.
 In basketball, he was named Honorable Mention All-State as a point guard.
 In track, he cleared 6–5 in the high jump event.

 Hixon was a high school teammate of NFL defensive back Keiwan Ratliff.